 Treating the Person, Not the Cancer

 A cancer diagnosis affects more than just your health.
-At Akron General’s McDowell Cancer Institute, we understand what our patients and their families are facing following their diagnosis.
+At Akron General’s McDowell Cancer Center, we understand what our patients and their families are facing following their diagnosis.
 We extend a helping hand to each and every one of our cancer patients through our multi-disciplinary team, which includes nurses, a caring and trained resource counselor, a reimbursement specialist and a survivorship nurse.
 Our team is always happy to answer questions and help patients navigate the treatment process.
-To talk to a team member, please call 330.344.HOPE (4673).
+To talk to a team member, please call 330.344.4673 (HOPE).

 Here for our Patients through the Cancer Journey